 The ragweed came out of the meadow behind our house.
 It is indeed giant ragweed – growing 7 or 8 feet tall and sending pollen all over the place.
+This is a major plant thug.
 It took over one corner of the meadow a couple of years ago, and showed signs of moving outward from there.
 I’m planning to plant some grasses and other forbs in that spot in order to hold off the ragweed next year.

 Because it acts like a weed

 I planted my cucumbers as seed rather late this year due to the cold spring.
 Not expecting them to grow that well, I let about six cucumber plants survive.
 Big mistake!
 With the rain and heat this summer, the cucumbers went crazy, covering their designated trellis and bed and crawling into beds with green beans, tomatoes, even twining their foliage around raspberry plants.
 It had to stop.
 We could not eat all the cucumbers the plants were producing and they were interfering with their plant neighbors.
 So Sunday I harvested the mature fruit for pickles and then cut the plants at the base.
 It took a bit of gentle tugging, but I got most of the foliage out of the bed.
 I still have time to seed spinach or lettuce in that bed, which will make for some tasty fall salads.